martinjrobins/SuiteSparse/README.md

 QUICK START FOR THE C/C++ LIBRARIES:
 -----------------------------------------------------------------------------

-For Linux and Mac: type the following in this directory (requires system priviledge to do the `sudo make install`):
+Type the following in this directory (requires system priviledge to do the `sudo make install`):

-    make
-    sudo make install

-All libraries will be created and copied into the default system-wide folder (/usr/local/lib on Linux).
-All include files need by the applications that use SuiteSparse are copied into /usr/local/include (on Linux).

-For Windows, import each `*/CMakeLists.txt` file into MS Visual Studio.
-A single top-level CMake script is being considered as a feature in the future.
-Be sure to specify the build type as Release; for example, to build `SuiteSparse_config` on Windows in the command window:

-    cd SuiteSparse_config/build
+    mkdir -p build && cd build
     cmake ..
+    cmake --build .
+    sudo cmake --install .

+All libraries will be created and installed into the default system-wide folder (/usr/local/lib on Linux).
+All include files needed by the applications that use SuiteSparse are installed into /usr/local/include (on Linux).

+To build only a subset of libraries, set `SUITESPARSE_ENABLE_PROJECTS` when configuring with CMake.
+E.g., to build and install CHOLMOD and CXSparse (including their dependencies), use the following commands:

+    mkdir -p build && cd build
+    cmake -DSUITESPARSE_ENABLE_PROJECTS="cholmod;cxsparse" ..
+    cmake --build .
+    sudo cmake --install .

+For Windows (MSVC), import the `CMakeLists.txt` file into MS Visual Studio.
+Be sure to specify the build type as Release; for example, to build SuiteSparse on Windows in the command window, run:

+    mkdir -p build && cd build
+    cmake ..
-    cmke --build . --config Release
+    cmake --build . --config Release
+    sudo cmake --install .

 Be sure to first install all required libraries:  BLAS and LAPACK for UMFPACK, CHOLMOD, and SPQR, and GMP and MPFR for SPEX.
 Be sure to use the latest